-Because Instagram automation is not an applicable solution, you're gonna want to opt for a comprehensive set of social media scheduling tools that will support your social media marketing strategy while also doubling as an Instagram post planner.
-The Dash Hudson Scheduler is the complete package when it comes to planning your calendar, essentially stopping short of telling you how often to post on Instagram (we have social media best practices for that 🤓).
+Because Instagram automation is not an applicable solution, you're gonna want to opt for a comprehensive set of social content scheduling tools that will support your social media marketing strategy while also doubling as an Instagram post planner.
+The Dash Hudson's Social Media Scheduler is the complete package when it comes to planning your calendar, essentially stopping short of telling you how often to post on Instagram.

 Planning everything in advance provides social marketers a bird's eye view of their Insta flow at all times.
 Nothing plagues the Instagram manager more than the fear of running out of content, or worse, missing National Siblings Day (jk, but not).
 In keeping with your brand's marketing initiatives, the social media team would be remiss to not keep a fully stocked, all-encompassing posting calendar, complete with all scenarios of optimization.

 Which we're about to lay out below with these 7 tips for content planning for your social media.